 Aesthetic value is derived from the diverse floral and faunal composition and the colorful flowering of wild flowers and shrubs during the spring and early summer.
 This site offers rewarding opportunities to photographers and for nature study.
-This site has potential for upland bird and big game hunting.
+This site is used for hiking and has potential for upland and big game hunting.